-St. John's Merger
+Merger with St. John's

-On June 9, 2013, the members of St. John the Evangelist, Bowdoin St., Boston and members of the Cathedral Church of St. Paul voted to merge the two congregations.
-With the merger St. John’s joins as a partner in ministry and worship with St. Paul’s, contributing their gifts to create a stronger community and a more welcoming religious space, including a chapel bearing the name of St. John.
+On June 9, 2013, the members of St. John the Evangelist, Bowdoin St., Boston and members of our Cathedral Church of St. Paul voted to merge the two congregations.
+With the merger, St. John’s joins as a partner in ministry and worship with St. Paul’s, contributing their gifts to create a stronger community and a more welcoming religious space, including a chapel bearing the name of St. John.

 The use of St. John’s has a long and honorable history.
 The historic building was built in 1831 for the Bowdoin Street Congregational Society, led by the Rev. Dr. Lyman Beecher, Harriet Beecher Stowe’s father.
 Notable parishioners have included the poet T.S.
 Eliot and Supreme Court Justice Oliver Wendell Holmes.
 Recently, St. John’s was honored to have Nobel Laureate Desmond Tutu preach and visit here.
 Showgirls and Beacon Hill dowagers, sailors and Harvard boys, neighborhood children, monks and nuns have all worshipped together here.